Occupation Report ยท Creative & Design

 Your personalised plan

-Broadcast Journalists score 38/100 on average — but your score depends on seniority, location, and skills.
+Broadcast Journalists score 38/100 on average — but your score turns on how much of your week is Transcription & Caption Production (88% exposed), and on seniority and sector.

 Not a Broadcast Journalist?
 Check your own score.